Docs

 tokenCache -> storageCache as <ClerkProvider> props

-The tokenCache prop has been renamed to storageCache in order to accomodate the new WebSSO feature.
+The tokenCache prop has been renamed to storageCache in order to accommodate the new WebSSO feature.
 With the prop change from tokenCache to storageCache, the interface has been expanded to allow for more flexibility.
 The new interface is as follows:

 type StorageCache = {

-createKey: (...keys: string[]) => string;
+createKey: (...keys: string[]) => string

-get: <T = any>(key: string) => Promise<T>;
+get: <T = any>(key: string) => Promise<T>

-remove: (key: string) => Promise<void>;
+remove: (key: string) => Promise<void>

-set: (key: string, value: string) => Promise<void>;
+set: (key: string, value: string) => Promise<void>

 And here's a full before/after example: